selva-dt3/corporate-learning-hub-225522/README.md

 Notes:
 - If you change `.env`, restart the dev server or preview so changes take effect.
 - If you change `public/env.js`, no rebuild is needed; just refresh the browser (values are read at runtime).
+Prefer a hard refresh if the file looks cached.
+- A minimal diagnostics page is available at `/env` (development-safe) which shows booleans for presence of expected keys.

 Backend base URL:
 - The frontend reads REACT_APP_API_BASE_URL.
 For the current environment use: